A recent High Court ruling has cast doubt on the validity of decisions made by companies with sole directors who operate under Model Articles.

 It might be necessary to amend the articles to make clear that a sole director does constitute a quorum and may make decisions on behalf of the company in order to ensure the validity of all decisions made in the future.

-If you need advice about bespoke or Model Articles or need your articles reviewing in light of this decision, please don’t hesitate to contact our corporate and commercial team by emailing firstname.lastname@example.org or phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 516 3025.
+If you need advice about bespoke or Model Articles or need your articles reviewing in light of this decision, please don’t hesitate to contact our corporate and commercial team by emailing email@example.com or phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.